 You will receive a 4% cash discount off our list price when you use a personal check, money order, cashiers check, or bank wire to pay for your order, and a 3% bitcoin discount off our list price when you pay for your order using Bitcoin.
 When you pay with your credit card or Paypal account you will receive our industry leading list price.

 Orders of $99 or more ship FREE anywhere inside the domestic U.S. If your subtotal after discounts have been applied is less than $99, you’ll pay just $5.95 for shipping, still the best rate in the industry!

 For more information about shipping prices and policies, please visit the Provident Metals Help Center.

-After the Congressional announcement, the Treasury inventoried what was left of its silver dollar hoard and found 3,000 bags, roughly three million coins, including many with the more desirable Carson City mintmark.
-These Carson City coins were packaged in hard plastic holders and offered up for sale through a mail-in bid system by the General Services Administration (or GSA).
+Afterwards, the Treasury inventoried what was left of the silver dollar hoard and found 3,000 bags, which was about three million coins.
+Many of them carried the rare and desirable Carson City mintmark, including those within this product listing.
+The Carson City coins were packaged in hard plastic holders and the hoard was released through the General Services Administration (GSA) in the 1970s.

 |Special Designation||GSA Holder|